stfc/PSyclone/doc/dynamo0p3.rst

     procedure :: my_kernel_code
   end type

-These 5 metadata elements are discussed in order in the following sections.
+These five metadata elements are discussed in order in the following sections.

 .. _dynamo0.3-api-meta-args: